freshsystems/wp-permission-manager/readme.md

 ### Deprecated Features

-Expect the following deprecated features to be removed entirely in the near future.
+Expect the following features to be removed entirely in the near future.

 * ~~**Content Permissions:** Gives you control over which users (by role) have access to post content.~~
 * ~~**Shortcodes:** Shortcodes to control who has access to content.~~